 Sharon's Key Tips

-MV Organic Skincare creator Sharon McGlinchey shares her key tips for both young and mature skins with acne.
+MV Skintherapy's creator Sharon McGlinchey shares her key tips for both young and mature skins with acne.

 1. Avoid splashing your face with water either at the sink or in the shower.
 In particular, avoid using foaming cleansers and exfoliants as they can strip our protective barrier and cause micro-trauma on a daily basis.
 This then sensitizes the skin and stimulates oil production as a protective response to stripping away the skin’s natural protection.

 2. Use a warm compress cloth to cleanse.

 3. Always protect your skin with a few drops of Pure Jojoba before showering.